The plastic Bottle Recycling Process

 Bottled Water

 Sometimes the hassle of recycling can outweigh the incentive for many people, which is understandable.
 With locations such as restaurants and retailers going through huge amounts of bottles daily, you can see why the process that each requires can be overwhelming.
-That is why, as of 2020, you can find certain locations that will give you money in exchange for your old bottles and other recyclables.
+As a result of environmental legislation encouraging resource recovery, there are now Container Deposit Schemes (CDS) available in WA and across the country.
+This means you can find certain locations that will give you money in exchange for your old bottles and other eligible recyclables.
 Adding the cash incentive for recycling your waste is genius, which is why this concept has cemented its place as being a great alternative to standard disposal methods.

 Containers for Change